mohsenTalal/IdentityServer/README.md

 ## Get started
-I will explain soon, you can git the repository now
+I will explain soon, you can clone the repository now